 a.
 Shopping and price comparison websites

-Data feed plays an important role in understanding which website, e-commerce store enjoys an edge in the industry.
+Data feed plays an important role in understanding which website or e-commerce store enjoys an edge in the industry.
 The data conveyed from the feed can be used to compare prices and various shopping websites.
 This way, you will be able to identify websites that offer the finest deals.

 b.
 Marketplaces, like eBay and Amazon